RafidAziz/Selenium-on-Amazon/README.md

 ## Current Task
 - Delete wedding registry
-  - Stopped at cucumber feature file > 'delete wedding registry' steps
+  - Stopped at step definition file > 'Then User should not see the wedding registry anymore' step